Sharkey fire deaths: Accused 'ordered house blaze'

 Mr Haddow said there was no small talk and Mr Jennings immediately asked him to set a fire at William Street.

-He said that Mr Jennings went into a cupboard under the sink and added: "He came out with a two litre bottle of petrol and a pair of blue latex gloves and told me how to do it."'In tears'
+He said that Mr Jennings went into a cupboard under the sink and added: "He came out with a two litre bottle of petrol and a pair of blue latex gloves and told me how to do it."

 Mr Haddow said that Mr Jennings then described how to use the liquid - pouring it through the letterbox and down the door and porch - before running off.